 - 3 tablespoons heavy cream

-- A little fresh flat-leaf parsley, finely chopped
+- A few flat-leaf parsley leaves finely chopped

 - 4 generous handfuls salad greens

-- 2 1/2 to 3 1/2 ounces thinly sliced cured ham, such as prosciutto, speck, or coppa, cut into strips
+- 3 ounces thinly sliced cured ham, such as prosciutto, Parma, speck, or coppa cut into strips

 - Place the mustard in a small bowl with the pinch salt, red wine vinegar, olive oil, and a grind of black pepper.
 Mix with a fork or small whisk, then introduce the cream.
 Add the parsley to the dressing and stir to combine.